-Not Enough Safety Space for the specific binding
+Not Enough Safety Space for a specific binding

-Repurposing your document to a different binding style?
+Repurposing your document for a different binding style?
 Be aware that these may have different requirements and safety margins.
-Wire-o binding for example (a double metal wire spiral that holds the pages together) very useful for training manuals, presentations and user-guides, requires holes be drilled on the binding side and then the spiral is threaded through those holes.
-Not enough safety margin on that side might mean that important text will be compromised or not visible.
+Wire-o binding for example (a double metal wire spiral that holds the pages together) is very useful for training manuals, presentations and user-guides.
+This style requires holes be drilled on the binding side and then the spiral is threaded through those holes.
+Not enough safety margin on that side might mean that important text or other content will be compromised or not readable.

-This can be mitigated by leaving a good 10-15 m”m from the binding edge (depends on the number of pages and size of spiral).
+This can be mitigated by leaving a good 10-15 m”m (3/8” to 5/8”) from the binding edge (depends on the number of pages and size of spiral).
 AA Global can help you plan your wire-o (or any style) booklet and make it a success.